zyzisyz/Qwen2.5-Omni/README.md

 ### Key Features

 * **Omni and Novel Architecture**: We propose Thinker-Talker architecture, an end-to-end multimodal model designed to perceive diverse modalities, including text, images, audio, and video, while simultaneously generating text and natural speech responses in a streaming manner.
-We prpose a novel position embedding, named TMRoPE (Time-aligned Multimodal RoPE), to synchronize the timestamps of video inputs with audio.
+We propose a novel position embedding, named TMRoPE (Time-aligned Multimodal RoPE), to synchronize the timestamps of video inputs with audio.

 * **Real-Time Voice and Video Chat**: Architecture Designed for fully real-time interactions, supporting chunked input and immediate output.